By Anthony Caruso III | Publisher

 With the Tigers, he developed into a star.
 This allowed him to catapult into the top selection.

-The 23-year-old — who is considered the Bengals franchise quarterback for the next 10-to-15-years — went 22 of 34 in his final game of the 2020 season.
+The 23-year-old — who is considered the Bengals franchise quarterback for the next 10 to 15 years — went 22 of 34 in his final game of the 2020 season.
 He had 203 yards and a touchdown pass.

 This season, Burrow appeared in 10 games with 10 starts.
 He went 2-7-1 as a starter.

-The Ames, Iowa born player went 264 of 404 for 2,688 yards.
+The Ames, Iowa-born player went 264 of 404 for 2,688 yards.
 He had 13 touchdown passes and five interceptions.